When Acting As An Agenda Setter The Media

 Conclusion

-Okay, here's a continuation of the article, smoothly building on the existing text and concluding with a strong, fitting finish.
+Okay, here's a continuation of the article, naturally building on the existing text and concluding with a strong, fitting finish.
 I've aimed to maintain the tone and style established, and incorporated the suggested conclusion elements.

 FAQ: Common Questions About Media Agenda-Setting